 Page

 I. Introduction 1

 II.
 Setting priorities and driving impact in every country 2

 III.
 Prioritization in the African Region 4

 A. Context 4

 B. Results 5

 B.1.
-Outcomes and scopes
+Outcomes and scopes 5

 B.2.
-Targets
+Targets 8

 C. Towards achievement of the triple billion goal 9

 C.1.
 Member States 9

 C.2.
-Secretariat
+Secretariat 10

 IV.
-Budget overview
+Budget overview 11

-V. Next Steps
+V. Next Steps 20

 VI.
-Action by the Regional Committee
+Action by the Regional Committee 21

 ANNEXES

 Page

+1. GPW13 Planning and budgeting framework 22

+2. GPW13 Outcomes

-1. GPW13 Planning and budgeting framework .
-20 GPW13 Outcomes 3.
-Rating of outcomes by countries .
-22 4.
-Scopes selected by countries for each outcome .
-24 Targets selected by countries - Sorted in descending order for each Outcome
+3. Rating of outcomes by countries 24

+4. Scopes selected by countries for each outcome

+5. Targets selected by countries - Sorted in descending order for each Outcome 29

-I. INTRODUCTION
+I. Introduction

-1. With the Thirteenth General Programme of Work, 2019-2023 (GPW 13) having been adopted by the Seventy-first World Health Assembly in 2018,1 work is now focused on translating the bold vision of the GPW 13 into a plan, action and results.

-2. The programme budget is the primary instrument to translate the GPW 13 into specific plans for implementation.
-The first programme budget that fully articulates the implementation of the GPW 13 will be the one for 2020-2021.

-3. The GPW 13 was adopted by the Health Assembly one year in advance to provide time for transition in 2019 and to use this to steer the Organization towards full alignment with GPW 13 in the biennium 2020-2021.

-4. GPW 13 outlines a clear vision to achieve the "triple billion" goals through three strategic priorities:

-- 1 billion more people benefitting from universal health coverage; - 1 billion more people better protected from health emergencies; - 1 billion more people enjoying better health and well-being.

-5. These goals provide a measurable target, giving a clear and single direction for the Organization to ensure that its work is geared towards fulfilling its mission: promote health, keep the world safe and serve the vulnerable.

-6. The GPW 13 endeavours to show how the Organization will lead a transformative agenda that supports countries in reaching all health-related Sustainable Development Goals (SDGs).

-7. The development of the proposed high-level programme budget 2020-2021 will be guided by the following principles outlined in the GPW 13:

-- WHO will focus on the SDGs; - WHO will measure impact on improving people's health; - WHO will prioritize its work to drive public health impact in every country.

-8. The proposed high-level programme budget 2020-2021 will define what it means for WHO:

-- to step up leadership at all levels; - to drive public health impact in every country; - to strengthen its normative work; - to transform its approach to resource mobilization; - to act with a sense of urgency, scale and quality.
+- 1. With the Thirteenth General Programme of Work, 2019-2023 (GPW 13) having been adopted by the Seventy-first World Health Assembly in 2018, work is now focused on translating the bold vision of the GPW 13 into a plan, action and results. - 2.
+The programme budget is the primary instrument to translate the GPW 13 into specific plans for implementation.
+The first programme budget that fully articulates the implementation of the GPW 13 will be the one for 2020-2021. - 3.
+The GPW 13 was adopted by the Health Assembly one year in advance to provide time for transition in 2019 and to use this to steer the Organization towards full alignment with GPW 13 in the biennium 2020-2021. - 4.
+GPW 13 outlines a clear vision to achieve the "triple billion" goals through three strategic priorities: - (a) 1 billion more people benefitting from universal health coverage; - (b) 1 billion more people better protected from health emergencies; and - (c) 1 billion more people enjoying better health and well-being. - 5.
+These goals provide a measurable target, giving a clear and single direction for the Organization to ensure that its work is geared towards fulfilling its mission: promote health, keep the world safe and serve the vulnerable. - 6.
+The GPW 13 endeavours to show how the Organization will lead a transformative agenda that supports countries in reaching all health-related Sustainable Development Goals (SDGs). - 7.
+The development of the proposed high-level programme budget 2020-2021 will be guided by the following principles outlined in the GPW 13: - (a) WHO will focus on the SDGs; - (b) WHO will measure impact on improving people's health; and - (c) WHO will prioritize its work to drive public health impact in every country. - 8.
+The proposed high-level programme budget 2020-2021 will define what it means for WHO: - (a) to step up leadership at all levels; - (b) to drive public health impact in every country; - (c) to strengthen its normative work; - (d) to transform its approach to resource mobilization; and - (e) to act with a sense of urgency, scale and quality. - 9.
+With an opportunity for a transition period, where the programme budget is being developed for the first time subsequent to, and not alongside, the adoption of the GPW 13, the Organization has a better chance to translate the vision and strategy into plans, turn plans into action, and consolidate actions into results.

-1 See resolution WHA71.1 (2018).
+&lt;sup>1 See resolution WHA71.1 (2018).